I guess that’s pretty obvious.

 I used to be a bit of an indie snob, and I still listen to a lot of obscure music, but a good radio pop song can really brighten up my day.

 I love my cats Freddie and Abby and snuggling up inside on a rainy day.
 Or any day, really.
-I’ve become a bit of a homebody lately just because my place is so cozy.
+I can be a bit of a homebody at times.
 I also really love photo sessions where clients invite me into their homes.

 Want to get to know me better?
 Check out my instagram profile.
-I’m trying to connect more with my followers via comments, videos, and stories, so let’s connect.
+I’m trying to interact more with my followers via comments, videos, and stories, so let’s connect.

 The portraits of me in the polka dotted dress and red coat were taken by DL Acken.